Georgia Tennant: Career

-In November 2013, Tennant appeared in and produced the Doctor Who homage anniversary webcast The Five(ish) Doctors Reboot; as a producer she was credited under her married name of Georgia Tennant (though her initial acting appearances were credited under Georgia Moffett).
-It was written and directed by her father, and featured cameo appearances by her husband and her two older children (she was at the time of filming heavily pregnant with her third, and the webcast features a scripted scene of her going into labour).
+In November 2013, Tennant appeared in and produced the Doctor Who homage anniversary webcast The Five(ish) Doctors Reboot; as a producer, she was credited under her married name of Georgia Tennant (though her initial acting appearances were credited under Georgia Moffett).
+It was written and directed by her father, and featured cameo appearances by her husband and her two older children, while she was heavily pregnant with her third; the webcast features a scripted scene of her going into labour.

-Tennant produced and starred in a short film opposite her husband David Tennant called 96 Ways To Say I Love You, which premiered at the London Independent Film Festival in April 2015.
+Tennant produced and starred in a short film opposite her husband, David Tennant, called 96 Ways to Say I Love You, which premiered at the London Independent Film Festival in April 2015.
 In 2017, she returned to acting with a small role in BBC drama miniseries In the Dark, credited as Georgia Tennant.
 That same year, she produced a comedy film starring her husband called You, Me and Him.
-In 2018, the first series of the Big Finish audio drama Jenny: The Doctor's Daughter was released, with Tennant reprising her role from the 2008 Doctor Who episode "The Doctor's Daughter" as the protagonist.
-The second series was released in 2021, with the third series following in 2024.
-From 2019, she produced her husband's podcast series David Tennant Does a Podcast With...
+In 2018, the first series of the Big Finish audio drama Jenny: The Doctor's Daughter was released, in which Tennant reprised her role from the 2008 Doctor Who episode "The Doctor's Daughter" as the protagonist.
+The second series was released in 2021, and the third series followed in 2024.
+From 2019, she produced her husband's podcast series David Tennant Does a Podcast with...
 In 2020, David Tennant and Michael Sheen starred in the six-part comedy Staged, filmed during the COVID-19 lockdown, with Tennant producing the series and also acting in a supporting role.
 She reprised her role in the second and third series of the show.

-In the 2022 television series The Horne Section she played the part of Ash.
+In the 2022 television series The Horne Section, she played the part of Ash.
 The second series was released in 2025, with Tennant returning to the show.
 She lent her voice to dog Kika in the British television series Dog Squad.

 In 2024, ahead of the release of Rivals, starring her husband, she re-recorded the audiobook of the same title that was released in 1988.
 In 2025, she narrated the third book in the Rutshire Chronicles, Polo, as well as Asia Mackay's novel A Serial Killer’s Guide to Marriage.

 Personal life

-Tennant married Scottish actor David Tennant on the 30 December 2011.
-The couple live in Chiswick and have five children together including Ty from a previous relationship.
+Tennant began dating Scottish actor David Tennant in 2008, having met on set filming the Doctor Who episode "The Doctor‘s Daughter".
+They married in 2011 and have five children, including Ty.
+The eldest three have acted.

 Tennant is a patron of Straight Talking, a charity set up to educate young people about teenage pregnancy.

-In 2018, Tennant was diagnosed with and successfully treated for early stage cervical cancer.
+In 2018, Tennant received a diagnosis of, and was successfully treated for, early stage cervical cancer.

-She is an ally to the LGBTQ community, having shared multiple posts in support on her Instagram as well as publicly wearing pins in the colours of trans- and non-binary flags.